 Henney Penney had a nephew, a cockerel, that everyone called “Chicken Little” because he was a very small chicken.
 Chicken Little was one of those rather annoying children who acted first and thought later.
 The little cockerel frequently made a fool of himself, usually by telling the adult chickens around him some fantastic tale.

-Henny Penny and Chicken Little lived in a village on the shore of a large lake.
-Unfortunately, the shoreline had receeded because of a series of terrible droughts.
+Henney Penny and Chicken Little lived in a village on the shore of a large lake.
+Unfortunately, the shoreline had receded because of a series of terrible droughts.
 There would frequently be years of no rain.
 This would be followed by some very wet and rainy years.
 However, there was never enough rain to refill the lake.
 So the shoreline moved slowly away from the village.

 The villagers eventually dug a canal and several ditches for better access to the water from the lake.
 That led to some villagers moving their houses closer the the lake.
 They built new houses on the edge of the canal.
 Soon, there was a nice street on either side of the canal, with new houses and new gardens.
 The mayor formed a planning committee and they laid out new streets and a nice village square.